Aviation Medicals

 If you are a pilot or air traffic controller (ATC) you must undergo a mandatory aviation medical exam in order to work in Canadian or FAA-regulated airspaces.

-So if you are just beginning a career in aviation and are looking for a pre employment medical exam we’ve got you covered.
+So if you are just beginning a career in aviation and are looking for a pre employment aviation medical exam we’ve got you covered.

 The aviation medical exam takes about an hour in office and includes the following: